RohithSan/kgeorge.github.io/_posts/2016-02-04-understanding-gabor-filter.md

 tags: [image processing, fourier transform, convolution, signal processing, feature extraction]
 ---
 {% include JB/setup %}
+This is an informal tutorial on the theory and implementation of the gabor filter used for image segmantation.

 ## Objective:
 Formulate  the formulae for gabor filter bank